Drish83/Drish83.github.io/_portfolio/portfolio-3.md

 ---

 ## Objective
 Study on comparison between two Imitation Learning Methods: Behavioral Cloning and DAgger Algorithm on Autonomous Driving Cars.
-CNN model was trained to predict only the steering anles from both the algorithms.
+CNN model was trained to predict only the steering angles from both the algorithms.

 ## Accomplishments
 * Used two simulators: Pygame based and Unity based.